TomHarrop/tomharrop.github.io/resume.md

 ^§^ Equal contribution

-### Selected scientific presentations
+### Selected conference contributions

+Mechanisms underlying the parallel evolution of inflorescence phenotype during independent domestication of African and Asian rice. **Contributed oral presentation** at the 6^th^ meeting of the European Society for Evolutionary Developmental Biology, Uppsala, Sweden, 2016. **Joint symposium chair**: Branching across the tree of life.

-**Harrop, T.W.R.** Gene expression during *O. sativa* panicle development.
-Invited seminar, 19 November 2015, LMI RICE, Hanoi, Vietnam.
+Gene expression during *O. sativa* panicle development. **Invited seminar** at the Agricultural Genetics Institute, Hanoi, Vietnam, 2015.

-**Harrop, T.W.R.**, Gregis, V., Ud Din, I., Kater, M., Jouannic, S. and Adam, H. *Molecular mechanisms underlying the phenotypic convergence of inflorescence architecture in domesticated rice species.* Society for Molecular Biology and Evolution annual meeting, 2015, Vienna, Austria
+Molecular mechanisms underlying the phenotypic convergence of inflorescence architecture in domesticated rice species. **Poster presentation** at the Society for Molecular Biology and Evolution annual meeting, Vienna, Austria, 2015.

-**Harrop, T.W.R.**, Ud Din, I., Gregis, V., Osnato, M., Jouannic, S., Adam, H. and Kater, M. *Transcriptomic analysis of early developmental stages of the rice panicle.* Workshop in Molecular Mechanisms Controlling Flowering, 2015, Aiguablava, Spain.
+Transcriptomic analysis of early developmental stages of the rice panicle. **Poster presentation** at the Workshop in Molecular Mechanisms Controlling Flowering, Aiguablava, Spain, 2015

-**Harrop, T.W.R.**, Batterham, P. and Daborn, P.J. *RNA interference of the Cytochrome P450 redox partners* Cpr *and* dare *uncovers novel P450 functions in* Drosophila melanogaster.
-The 50th Annual Drosophila Research Conference, 2009, Chicago, USA.
+RNA interference of the Cytochrome P450 redox partners *Cpr* and *dare* uncovers novel P450 functions in *Drosophila melanogaster*. **Poster presentation** at the 50^th^ Annual Drosophila Research Conference, Chicago, USA, 2009.

 ----